-New laws to punish rape and other crimes against women will be shared with Parliament today for discussion and debate.
+New Delhi: New laws to punish rape and other crimes against women will be shared with Parliament today for discussion and debate.
 After a meeting with political leaders earlier on Monday, the cabinet cleared the anti-rape bill the same evening - the age of consent will be 18, and not 16, as it had been originally proposed.

 The main opposition party, the BJP, and the Samajwadi Party had argued that lowering the age of consensual sex to 16 would encourage pre-marital sex, since women have to be at least 18 years old to get married.

 Based on objections by other parties, the government has also agreed that stalking and voyeurism, which have been criminalised for the first time, will be watered down to prevent false cases at the request of the Samajwadi Party and others.
 The first offence in both these categories, for example, has been made bailable.